 - Reduce expenditure on in-store staff

 Let’s have a look at the extent to which new retail technology can enhance the buying experience and shape the future of shopping.

 With the motto “Try before you buy”, Ikea’s Place app delivers on its promise.
 All you need to do is activate the app, select the item to view, and point your smartphone at the particular spot in your house where you’d like to try out your new furniture.

 IKEA Place renders true-to-scale 3D furniture items, which users can interact with as if they were real.

 With millimetric accuracy, the app allows potential buyers to walk up to the piece of furniture they’re viewing and get a close up of its fabric and colour.

 Michael Valdsgaard, leader of digital transformation at IKEA, anticipates an exciting future for new retail technologies: “It could eventually be that you put in contact lenses and you don’t need to look at a phone anymore.”

 The new retail journey breaks down the division between e-commerce and physical stores.
-To stay on top of their game, companies will need to invest in retail tech that empowers customer-centric business models.
+To stay on top of their game, companies will need to invest in retail tech - such as online stores and eCommerce app development - that empowers customer-centric business models.